One of the things that scared me the most when I started organizing other people? …was the feeling of not looking like I knew what I was doing.

 Side note — see the “invite people” link in blue?
 You can invite your clients to collaborate WITH you privately on a project (as in, assigning them due dates and homework and checklists) if you’re on the upgraded version of Asana.
 And Asana will do all of the “reminder emails” for them for you.
-I have not made that leap yet, but it’s on my goal list for 2017 because I love, love, love automation and I think it would be really helpful for some clients to visually “see” where you are on big projects.
+I love, love, love automation and I think it is really helpful for some clients to visually “see” where you are on big projects.

 I like to use these arrows “>>” just to indicate this new project is a template to use to make other new projects.

 Once you click “create project”, you’ll have a fresh list.